aryanrahulverma/Kalakar/README.md

 # Kalakar
-Kalakar is a collaborative drawing space meant for children to draw together on different systems with the use of socket.io and other technologies. with this project we aim at improving creative mindset and team spirit of children at an early age.
+Kalakar is a collaborative drawing space meant for children to draw together on different systems with the use of socket.io to share the canvas and other technologies like nodeJS and p5.js. with this project we aim at improving creative mindset and team spirit of children at an early age.

 Home Page: